 American Brilliant Cut Glass – Dorflinger, Hawkes, Libbey, J. Hoare, Egginton, Tuthill, etc.

 Art Glass – Tiffany, Mt.
-Washington, English & French Cameo, Webb, Burmese, Amberina, Lalique, Durand, Stuben, Brides Baskets, Pickle Castors, Biscuit Jars, Wave Crest, Crown Milano, Mother of Pearl, Loetz, Moser, Nakara, Kelva, etc.
+Washington, English & French Cameo, Webb, Burmese, Amberina, Lalique, Durand, Steuben, Brides Baskets, Pickle Castors, Biscuit Jars, Wave Crest, Crown Milano, Mother of Pearl, Loetz, Moser, Nakara, Kelva, etc.

 Artwork – Paintings, Drawings, Prints, Lithographs, etc.

-Carnival Glass – Fenton, Northwood, Dugan,. and more
+Carnival Glass – Fenton, Northwood, Dugan, and more

 Coins - Proof Sets, Ingots, Gold, Silver, etc.